 Students will experience real-world financial transactions by working at the high school branch of the National Grand Bank on a rotating schedule.
 These shifts are during class time when students will be under the supervision of bank personnel.
 In the classroom, students will study personal finance topics, primarily through the Budget Challenge, a ten-week real-time financial simulation that teaches students to manage finances as independent, working young adults.
-DECA membership is an optional co-curricular activity that is available to students taking this course.
+This course satisfies the optional DECA Membership requirement.